 The lower left-hand card shows me how I can improve the output and the the lower right-hand card gives me a clue about improving the input.

 The Knight of Swords shows me that my heart is analysing itself and how it loves intellectually which is kind of funny since this is exactly what I’m doing with creating this spread.
-I am perhaps too quick to pass judgment on others and make decisions to love only those who I deem ‘worthy’ of my love.
+I am perhaps too quick to pass judgement on others and make decisions to love only those who I deem ‘worthy’ of my love.
 This shows me that I may risk being short on compassion both for self and others at the moment.
 There are a lot of words and labels for everything concerning love.

 The remedy is prescribed by none others than the Major Arcana card The Lovers, which helps me channel the intellectual and analytical approach by the Knight of Swords into constantly making loving choices.
 I can’t turn my brain off but I can use it in awareness of the fact that I can always choose love.